 - Reduced spinal reflexes

 How is a Snake Bite Diagnosed?

 Your vet may administer Antivenin to your dog.
 There is some controversy surrounding Antivenin because it is expensive (at least $100-$200 per vial), and larger dogs need several vials, which can add up.
 There is also a possibility that your dog may have a severe allergic reaction and will likely develop a sensitivity to Antivenin afterward, which will make it even more risky if your pooch gets bitten again.

-According to Mar Vista Animal Medical Center, these are the goals of treating your dog’s snake bite:
+According to Mar Vista, these are the goals of treating your dog’s snake bite:

 Can I Prevent My Dog from Getting Bitten by a Snake?

-According to the Mar Vista Animal Medical Center, there is also a vaccine available that protects against the venom of six out of seven California rattlesnakes, and there is effective cross-protection against numerous other venomous snakes native to areas outside California.
+According to Mar Vista, there is also a vaccine available that protects against the venom of six out of seven California rattlesnakes, and there is effective cross-protection against numerous other venomous snakes native to areas outside California.

 Find A Vet HOW TO articles are intended for informational purposes only.
 You should always consult with your veterinarian about any health issues affecting your dog.